fxmarty/Anki-Known-Kanji-Updater/README.md

 # Anki Known Kanji Updater

-An add-on for Anki to facilitate the study of Japanese vocabulary cards, displaying furigana for the unknown kanji, but hiding them for the known ones
+An add-on for Anki to facilitate the study of Japanese vocabulary cards, displaying furigana for vocabulary words only when the kanji in the word are not learned yet

 ## Why this add-on